OpenNMS/base-oci/README.md

 # Deploy Base Image

-This image is used as a base for Minion Docker containers running in production.
+This image is used as a base for Horizon, Minion, and Sentinel Docker containers running in production.
-The goal is to provide a small cacheable image which satisfies the dependencies required from the Minion software.
+The goal is to provide a small cacheable image which satisfies the dependencies required from the core software.

 It provides the following major dependencies: